How to Start a Business

 The business you start depends on your circumstances and what your goals are, so consider each question carefully.
 A business lawyer can help you analyze your situation and chose the right entity that best suits your needs.

 Choosing a Business Entity

-You have a variety of business entities to choose from when you begin a small business in Tennessee.
+You have a variety of business entities to choose from when you begin a small business.
 You have the option of creating any of the following enterprises: